 Located near OCBC Bank is another traditional Teochew Kway Teow shop that is run by an elderly uncle.
 The uncle always wears a formal short-sleeved shirt at the stall.
 If you are there on weekdays, be prepared to queue as most of the office people will be patronizing the shop during breakfast hours and lunchtime.

 We tried a bowl of Teowchew Kway Teow soup (RM6.00) and dry fishball noodles (RM6.00).
 The Teochew Kway Teow Soup comes with pork balls, fish balls, beansprouts, tiny prawns and minced pork.
 The soup broth is light and comforting.
 The dry fishball noodles features springy mee kia tossed in a fiery and tangy chilli.

 Business Hour: 10am – 9.30pm

-Awarded the “Best Chicken Chop in Malaysia” title by The Star newspaper in 2003, IT Roo operates in the pre-war building which has attracted many locals and tourists.
+Awarded the “Best Chicken Chop in Malaysia” title by The Star newspaper in 2003, IT Roo operates in a pre-war building which attracts many locals and tourists.
 There are two types of halal-certified chicken chop at IT Roo – grilled or deep fried.
 The Grilled Chicken Chop (RM14.00) is my favourite.
 Using thick and juicy chicken thigh, the chicken chop is grilled till perfection and generously drizzled with either black pepper sauce or mushroom sauce.
 Some of us preferred the Fried Chicken Chop (RM14.00), with a thick beautiful sauce (but not too much).
-When you slice it open, what you get is the white and tender meat which goes very well with the chilli sauce.
-It’s not very oily.
+When you slice the chicken open, what you get is tender meat which goes very well with the chilli sauce.

 Restoran Ya Wang 鸭皇药材烧腊大王